ngosang/restic-exporter/README.md

 - `REFRESH_INTERVAL`: (Optional) Refresh interval for the metrics in seconds.
 Computing the metrics is an expensive task, keep this value as high as possible.
 Default is `60` seconds.
+  - **WARNING**: With default settings, downloading from remote repositories may be costly if using this exporter with a remote Cloud-based restic repository (e.g. GCP GCS, Amazon S3).
+This may cause a surprisingly high spike in your infrastructure costs (e.g. for small restic repositories that don't download frequently, this may increase your costs by multiple orders of magnitude).
+Consider setting `REFRESH_INTERVAL` to considerably higher values (e.g. `86400`
+for once per day) to lower this impact.
 - `LISTEN_PORT`: (Optional) The address the exporter should listen on.
 The default is `8001`.
 - `LISTEN_ADDRESS`: (Optional) The address the exporter should listen on.
 The